JZilla808/Coalition-Technologies-Skill-Test-Challenge/README.md

 - Transformed the provided PSD into a dynamic, single-page website
 - Responsive design that adjusts flawlessly across different devices
-- Responsive carousel that adapts seamlessly to various screen sizes
+- Responsive carousel that adapts seamlessly to various screen sizes using pure CSS
 - Mobile-friendly design where tabs convert into an accordion layout, enhancing usability on smaller screens

 ## Technologies Used